ashapkin/XmlDiff/README.md

 ## Custom Visitors

-In order to implement your own visitor you need to implement `IDiffVisitor` or `IDiffParamsVisitor`.
+In order to create your own visitor you need to implement `IDiffVisitor` or `IDiffParamsVisitor` interface

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details